 Service valves allow you to stop the flow of water into a specific appliance instead of shutting off the water supply to the property completely.
-They should be left in a fully open position, as (like stop taps) they are not designed to be throttled.
+They should be left in a fully open position – like stop taps, they are not designed to be throttled.

-Airlocks can cause problems throughout the home with water supply.
+Airlocks can cause problems with water supply throughout the home.
 Check for an airlock by testing your stop tap.
 To do this, run the cold kitchen tap, turn the internal stop tap off until the water stops, then back on again.

 What can I do to improve the water flow in my house?